 - 2 tablespoons apple cider vinegar

-- 1 tablespoon of fresh minced parsley for garnish
+- 1 tablespoon fresh parsley, minced

-- Season chicken thighs with salt.
+Season chicken thighs with salt.

-- Heat olive oil in large saute pan on medium high heat.
+Heat olive oil in large saute pan on medium high heat.

-- Combine maple syrup, soy, and apple cider vinegar in a small bowl and add to the pan and let it come to a boil.
+Combine maple syrup, soy, and apple cider vinegar in a small bowl and add to the pan and let it come to a boil.

 When the chicken is cooked completely through (approximately 15 more minutes), remove from heat and serve immediately.